detritivore11/capstoneNetwork2018/README.md

 * Select and install the **.NET desktop development** and the **ASP.NET and web development** workloads.
 They both include tools and libraries that will be used for the project.

 ![ASP.NET Workload](/docs/asp.net_workload.jpg)

 * Install the AWS Toolkit for Visual Studio extension.
 This can be done in one of two ways:
 	* Download the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.AWSToolkitforVisualStudio2017).

 	* Open the Visual Studio IDE and go to **Tools > Extensions and Updates > Online > Visual Studio Marketplace**.
-	Search for AWS and download the AWS Toolkit for Visual Studio 2017 and 2019.
+	Search for AWS and download **AWS Toolkit for Visual Studio 2017 and 2019**.
 You may need to restart the Visual Studio IDE for the extension to be installed properly.

 	![AWS Extension](/docs/aws_extension.jpg)

 ### AWS Elastic Beanstalk and RDS Configuration